Clean Money is a Click Away: The Money Laundering Risks of E-Commerce

 - John has successfully laundered the proceeds of his drug sale — and moves on to the next deal.

 Now, imagine that John is not a lone drug dealer, but the leader of a crime syndicate that sells drugs or illegal arms or runs an illegal online gambling operation or a human trafficking ring — a syndicate with vast earnings power and a newfound way to obtain and move illicitly gained funds by exploiting e-commerce and payment-platform vulnerabilities.
-John doesn’t engage in one-off sales to his customers; he sets up a complex mase of legitimate and fake websites to conduct a large-scale, global operation.
+John doesn’t engage in one-off sales to his customers; he sets up a complex maze of legitimate and fake websites to conduct a large-scale, global operation.
 Think of the potential.

 Trade-based money laundering has been around for a long time and is a very common method of money laundering.
-So, why did it take so long to recognise that an updated version of trade-based money laundering was occurring in e-commerce?
+So, why did it take so long to recognize that an updated version of trade-based money laundering was occurring in e-commerce?

 There are a number of reasons that would explain this.
-First, global money laundering efforts have historically and understandably been focused on laundering in the $400 trillion-plus financial services sector, where money laundering risks have been long recognised.
+First, global money laundering efforts have historically and understandably been focused on laundering in the $400 trillion-plus financial services sector, where money laundering risks have been long recognized.
 Second, the e-commerce market, as noted above, has grown very quickly and is highly dispersed with more than 24 million e-commerce sites on the internet — and establishing an e-commerce site is decidedly easier than establishing a financial institution.

 Third, there is no uniform framework for e-commerce anti-money laundering (AML) regulation and supervision.
 To their credit, regulators will often observe market developments for some period of time before they impose regulations that may frustrate innovation.
 That means that regulation often has to play catch up with reality.
 The AML regulatory framework for e-commerce providers is disparate, more so than that of the financial services industry, which despite national nuances, is grounded in the Forty Recommendations of the Financial Action Task Force (FATF).
 In some jurisdictions, e-commerce activities require providers to register as money services businesses, which in turn does subject them to some AML requirements.
 In other jurisdictions, e-commerce platforms are treated as payment providers with limited, if any, scrutiny of their money laundering risks.